Domain Registration Services is a brand under Vodien Group, trusted by over 35,000 businesses and 230,000 users worldwide.

 When preparing a will, the focus is usually items such as land, property, cash, shares and precious physical possessions.

-Something that may be often overlooked is virtual property - including your website addresses and associated web sites.
+Something that may be often overlooked is virtual property - such as any website addresses you have registered and associated web sites.
 These can be quite valuable, both from a financial and sentimental aspect.

 While this may seem rather straightforward, there are a few important issues to bear in mind.